OFTechLabs/oratio/docs/Architeture.md

     context: any
  ```

 Not all responses contain an action to execute, so usually the action will be a function which does nothing.
 The response however will always contain a message that can be localized along with parameters if necessary.
+If Multiple neurons knew how to handle the input, multiple responses might be returned.

 ### Recently fired preference